 Editor’s note: This is a transcript of the audio file.

-If you’re looking to pay down credit card debt, one option is a balance transfer credit card.
+If you’re looking to pay down credit card debt, one option is balance transfer credit cards.

 A credit card that offers a zero percent interest rate on balance transfers can be an efficient way to pay down debt.
 But the move can backfire if you’re not careful.
 I’m Leslie McFadden with your Bankrate.com Personal Finance Minute.